svalkiers/immune_response_detection/README.md

 ##### Clustering

-After running the analysis, you can access the data in the `SneTcrResult` object.
-To to perform clustering on the enrichment results, you should run `.get_clusters()` before extracting the results.
+After running the analysis, access the data in the `SneTcrResult` object.
+To to perform clustering on the enrichment results, run `.get_clusters()` before extracting the results.

 ```python
 result.get_clusters(